Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/cryptography/chaos.md

 ## xor

 `xor`, or `exclusive or` is a logic gate.
-In a basic sense, a logic gate is the
+In a basic sense, a logic gates are ["device[s] that performs a Boolean function"](https://en.wikipedia.org/wiki/Logic_gate).
+They are used in the construction logic circuts
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyNTQ3MTY5OV19
+eyJoaXN0b3J5IjpbMTA3MjIzNjY3N119
 -->